Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis

-\subsection{Analysis for the special cost function}
+\subsubsection{Analysis for the special cost function}

-We now turn our attention towards analysis of the following cost function specific to optimal control problems.
-In order to specialize the results obtained so far to this case, we set $\Sigma_2 = 0$ in the definition of $\Sigma_K$ in \cref{eq:sigmaK}.
+We now turn our attention towards the analysis of the following cost function specific to optimal control problems--see \cite{talebi2022policy} for proofs of the results in this subsection.
+In order to specialize the results obtained so far to this case, we set $\Sigma_2 = 0$ in \cref{eq:sigmaK}.

 \begin{proposition} On the Riemannian manifold $(\stableK,\metric,\nabla)$, define $f \in C^\infty(\stableK)$ with $f(K) = \frac{1}{2} \tr{P_K \Sigma_1}$, where $P_K = \lyap(A_{\mathrm{cl}}^\intercal, K^\intercal R K + Q)$.
 Then, $f$ is smooth and under the usual identification of the tangent bundle